 Gary Alejano is a Filipino soldier and politician.
-He served as a representative in the 17th Philippine Congress as the first nominee of Magdalo Party List.
+In the May 13, 2019 election, he ran for senator but he did not make it to the Top-12 winning candidates.
+Previously, he served as a representative in the 17th Philippine Congress as the first nominee of Magdalo Party List.

 Name: Gary Cajolo Alejano, Sr.